Find out about your Compassion Survival interventions at Pacto con Dios!

 Nicole bravely carried on with her pregnancy.
 Nine months later, she gave birth to a beautiful little girl.
 She named her daughter Adaza, which means light.
 Today, she realizes that Adaza and Manasés are God-given treasures.

-Soon after Nicole gave birth to Adaza, they were enrolled in Compassion’s Child Survival Program.
-Nicole is so thankful for the program because it gave her a safe haven from her dangerous neighborhood, which is surrounded by gangs.
-She knew God was protecting her and her children through the program.
+Soon after Nicole gave birth to Adaza, they were enrolled in Compassion Survival interventions at their local church.
+Nicole is so thankful for the intervention because it gave her a safe haven from her dangerous neighborhood, which is surrounded by gangs.
+She knew God was protecting her and her children through the intervention.

-Nicole never envisioned what a blessing the Child Survival Program would be for her.
-“Through the program, I learned to feed my children properly,” she says.
+Nicole never envisioned what a blessing Compassion Survival would be for her.
+“They taught me how to feed my children properly,” she said.
 “I did not know how before.
 Also, I learned to develop Adaza’s fine and gross motor skills.”

-The program taught Nicole about the unconditional love of Jesus.
+Compassion Survival specialists taught Nicole about the unconditional love of Jesus.
 She is no longer afraid of what lies ahead.
-“Nicole has learned to trust God, regardless of her situation,” explains Blanca, a Child Survival Program Implementer.
+“Nicole has learned to trust God, regardless of her situation,” explains Blanca, a Compassion Survival Implementer.

-Nicole is also learning job skills through the program to help her support her family.
-She learned how to make handmade jewelry, disinfectant and soap — all of which she can sell.
+Through Compassion Survival, Nicole is also learning job skills to help her support her family.
+She learned how to make handmade jewelry, disinfectant, and soap — all of which she can sell.

 Looking back, Nicole knows she will always remember the moment she had no food on her table for her children.
 “Unexpectedly, Blanca knocked on my door and delivered a basket full of groceries,” says Nicole.
 “I was amazed by God’s quick response and will be grateful forever.
 To rely on God is a lesson I will never forget!”

-Nurses take children’s weight and height measurements at the program center every month to monitor their development.
+Compassion Survival nurses take children’s weight and height measurements every month to monitor their development.
 Moms and their children receive timely vaccinations and supplemental food and vitamins to bolster their health.